-Bro, Is Uncle Sam Hiding A Dank Secret Weather Machine In Alaska Like A Friggin' Bond Villain?
+Uncle Sam Might Be Hiding A Secret Weather Machine In Alaska

 The simplest answer to this question is obvious: No, there’s not a government weather machine at the HAARP research facility in Alaska.
 The base mostly performs tests and experiments designed to improve communication technology by charging the Earth’s ionosphere.
 Even if HAARP is a weather machine, calling it a government weather machine wouldn't be factual, because the military transferred ownership of the base to the University of Alaska in 2015.

 But that hasn't stopped conspiracy theorists from posting on social media and YouTube about how America is experiencing a slew of “man-made” hurricanes and tornadoes caused by a government weather-modification program that seeds the sky with nanoparticles containing “gigaflop microprocessors” and chemicals that cause massive storms after being “activated” by anything from lasers to radio signals (depending on the conspiracy theorist).